maldoinc/wireup/docs/pages/conditional_registration.md

 container = wireup.create_sync_container(injectables=injectables)
 ```

-## Why Use This Pattern
+## Why Do It This Way

-* No new DSL to learn.
-Registration composition stays pure Python.
+- No new DSL to learn.
-* Composition stays explicit and local to app bootstrap.
-* Wireup remains environment-agnostic.
-* Validation still happens at startup for the graph you actually run.
+- Registration stays in plain Python.
+- The final graph is still validated at startup.

-For reusable sub-graphs with runtime parameters, see [Factories: Reusable Factory Bundles](factories.md#reusable-factory-bundles).
+For reusable sub-graphs with runtime parameters, see [Reusable Bundles](reusable_bundles.md).